quevenrib/wordpress-migration/README.md

 # SQL commands for database migration
-Repository with commands for WordPress migration.
+Repository with basic commands for WordPress migration.
 Fell free to improve.

-To use it you must replace your old and new URLs.
+To use it you must replace the table prefix and your old and new URLs.

+[Here](https://github.com/quevenrib/wordpress-migration/all-database-commands.sql) is the file with the commands below

 ## Change "siteurl" or "homeurl"
 ```sql